wristband-dev/nextjs-auth/README.md

 ```

 > [!NOTE]
-> Ensure the Session Endpoint is protected with authentication middleware using the `SESSION` strategy!
+> Ensure the Session Endpoint is protected with authentication middleware using the `'SESSION'` strategy!

 <br>